 Dr. John Marshall, Strings Conductor

 Spokane Youth Strings conductor, Dr. John Marshall, is the Director of Orchestra/Professor of Cello at Eastern Washington University.
-In addition to his teaching at EWU, Marshall performs over 60 concerts a year as principal cellist with the Spokane Symphony Orchestra.
-During the summer, Marshall teaches cello and chamber music at the Interlochen Arts Camp.
+In addition to teaching at EWU, Dr. Marshall performs over 60 concerts a year as principal cellist with the Spokane Symphony Orchestra.
+During the summer, Dr. Marshall teaches cello and chamber music at the Interlochen Arts Camp.

-In 2001, Marshall initiated the CELLObration Spokane festival.
+In 2001, Dr. Marshall initiated the CELLObration Spokane festival.
 Now an annual event at EWU, CELLObration brings together over 50 student and professional cellists from all over the Northwest for a day of learning and performing music for cello ensemble.